 I started, post-election, from the position of wanting to give Donald Trump a chance to do well, I really did.
 He gave a lovely, conciliatory acceptance speech, and President Obama said his meeting with the (gulp) President-elect went well.

-There was a church service seeking to heal political wounds, organized by the FOCUS churches of Albany before the elections, but taking place the day after at noontime.
-Since it was held at First Church, less than ten minutes away by foot from my office, I attended, and there was a lot of hugging afterwards, even from a strangers. it was helpful in dealing with my grief.
+There was a church service seeking to heal political wounds, organized by the FOCUS Churches of Albany before the elections, but taking place the day after at noontime.
+Since it was held at First Church, less than ten minutes away by foot from my office, I attended, and there was a lot of hugging afterward, even from strangers. it was helpful in dealing with my grief.

 BTW, I find Barack Obama more and more incredible.
 Being statesmanlike with the man who rose to power on the slander that Obama was not born in America is impressive.
 Especially when his accomplishments are likely to be erased by a guy who freaked out on Twitter after Obama won re-election in 2012, with Trump calling for “revolution in this country!”